thortle/Twibot-20/README.md

 ### Twibot-20 and Twibot-22 Datasets

-The datasets used in this project were created by researchers at Xi'an Jiaotong University (XJTU) and are available through their official repositories:
+The datasets used in this project were created by researchers at Xi'an Jiaotong University (XJTU) and are available through their official repositories :

-- **Twibot-20**: The original dataset used in the main project.
+- **Twibot-20 :** The original dataset used in the main project.
 Created by Shangbin Feng et al.
-- **Twibot-22**: A larger and more comprehensive Twitter bot detection benchmark used in the extension project.
+- **Twibot-22 :** A larger and more comprehensive Twitter bot detection benchmark used in the extension project.
 Created by Shangbin Feng, Zhaoxuan Tan, et al.

 ### Citation

-If you use this project or the datasets, please cite the original dataset papers:
+If you use this project or the datasets, please cite the original dataset papers :

 ```
 @inproceedings{fengtwibot,
-  title={TwiBot-22: Towards Graph-Based Twitter Bot Detection},
+  title={TwiBot-22 : Towards Graph-Based Twitter Bot Detection},
   author={Feng, Shangbin and Tan, Zhaoxuan and Wan, Herun and Wang, Ningnan and Chen, Zilong and Zhang, Binchi and Zheng, Qinghua and Zhang, Wenqian and Lei, Zhenyu and Yang, Shujie and others},
   booktitle={Thirty-sixth Conference on Neural Information Processing Systems Datasets and Benchmarks Track}
 }